 Command

-To create a command it is recommended to use the CLI to correctly generate the body of the command.
+To create a command it is recommended to use the to correctly generate the body of the command.

 Once your command is created, If you want handle messages from GuildChannels only or from DMChannel only, follow these steps.